pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Extended limits and failsafe supported

 Telemetry enabled protocol:
- - by defaut using FrSky Hub protocol (for example er9x): RX(A1), battery voltage FS-CVT01(A2) and RX&TX RSSI
+ - by defaut using FrSky Hub protocol (for example er9x): A1=RX voltage (set the ratio to 12.7 and adjust with offset), A2=battery voltage FS-CVT01 (set the ratio to 12.7 and adjust with offset) and RX&TX RSSI
  - if using erskyTX and OpenTX: full telemetry information available
  - if telemetry is incomplete (missing RX RSSI for example), it means that you have to upgrade your RX firmware to version 1.6 or later.
 You can do it from an original Flysky TX or using a STLink like explained in [this tutorial](https://www.rcgroups.com/forums/showthread.php?2677694-How-to-upgrade-Flysky-Turnigy-iA6B-RX-to-firmware-1-6-with-a-ST-Link).